Automattic/jetpack/readme.txt

 **Compatibility Improvements**

+* Protect: avoid conflicts with other plugins hooking into the log in form. #6892
 * Plugin Compatibility: do not auto-activate Jetpack's Contact Form module when Ninja Forms is active. #6857

 **Bug Fixes**